cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 RPC: https://rpc.sentry-01.theta-testnet.polypore.xyz
 ```

 If you don't have a Theta account yet, you must create your 24-word mnemonic.
-If you already have a preferred method for creating your mnemonic, use that; otherwise CosmJs can generate a new one.
+If you already have a preferred method for creating your mnemonic, use that; otherwise CosmJS can generate a new one.
 In the latter case, create a new file `generate_mnemonic.ts`:

 ```typescript
 import { DirectSecp256k1HdWallet } from "@cosmjs/proto-signing"